nilnida/DSA210-Term-Project/README.md

 Battery efficiency, reliability, lifespan and safety relies on multiple factors but one of the critical ones is the temperature stemming from the chemical nature of lithium-ion batteries.
 In general, it is known that when batteries are exposed to high temperatures, their capacity and performance consistency decreases while safety risks increases.
 However, the infuence of the temperature is still an ongoing research area since there is no concrete explanation showing the effect of variations in temperature on battery performance metrics.

-This project will systematically reveal the relations between temperature, battery chemistry, and performance providing a general understanding.
-Hence, it is going to be possible to offer practical real-life solutions regarding battery management and optimization.
+This project seeks to explore and quantify the relationship between battery temperature and key efficiency indicators such as discharge time, capacity, and remaining useful life (RUL).
+By doing so, it aims to contribute to the development of real-world battery management strategies that are grounded in data-driven insights.

 ---